Dakar's skyline and surroundings boast several landmarks its history, culture, and aspirations.

 A lively coastal experience.

 A reptile research and conservation center located within the grounds of the IFAN Museum.
-It concentrates on the study and safekeeping of Senegal's snake population.
+It focuses on the study and safekeeping of Senegal's snake population.
 It houses various snakes and other reptiles found in the region.
 An educational opportunity to learn about these creatures.

 Marché Kermel's architecture alone it worth a visit.
 The Serpentarium an educational experience in a safe environment.